Do You Have Workplace Injuries?

 For example; there are Medical Provider Networks, Primary Treating Physicians, UR, IMR, PQME, MSC, EDD, CBA, MMI, vouchers, and on and on and on.

 What does all this mean?
 There are too many things to know, too many things to consider and too many time limits to worry about.
 Insurance providers revel in this complexity because it causes confusion and helps them to deny, delay and diminish an injured worker’s benefits.
-This is why it’s advised to speak with an experienced workers’ compensation lawyer who can navigate your claim through the minefields of the work comp system.
+This is why it’s advised to speak with an experienced workers’ compensation attorney who can help you with navigating your claim through the minefields of California’s workers’ compensation system.
 A good workers’ comp lawyer will ensure you receive the prompt medical attention that’s necessary to diagnose and treat your injury, so you can return to work as soon as you’re physically able.

 The answer depends on several factors, like how quickly your employer accepts responsibility for your injuries, how quickly they authorize medical treatment and how quickly you recover.
-Cases can take 6 months to 6 years to resolve.
+Cases can take six months to six years to resolve.
 However, most cases can be resolved within a year with the help of a competent workers’ compensation lawyer.

-At Hiden, Rott & Oertle, we know every case is different, and each client is unique.
-At the beginning of your case, you will have a highly competent workers’ compensation attorney, a paralegal and a legal assistant assigned to your case.
+Our injury lawyers at Hiden, Rott & Oertle know every case is different, and each client is unique.
+As our client, you will have a highly competent workers’ compensation attorney, a paralegal and a legal assistant assigned to your case.
 We’ll also provide you with the personal cellphone number and email address of your attorney.
 Most lawyers think we’re crazy to provide such direct access, but we believe in communication and customer service.